artsmia/lume/blog/WhatsInAName.md

 Van Gogh's _Olive Trees_?
 It's an object!
 Coffin of Lady Tashat?
 You guessed it, it's an object, too!

-The phrase "object" was perfect! –– at least my friend Javascript and I got involved.
+The phrase "object" was perfect! –– at least until my friend Javascript and I got involved.
 There aren't too many forbidden or "reserved words" in the javascript language but unfortunately "Object" is definitely one of them.
 Even "object" with a lower-case O would have been alright.
 But unfortunately, the React framework requires us to capitalize any variable that represents a component!

 (Sidenote: In Javascript, an "Object" is a type of data which reflects an unordered series of key-value pairs (eg. {petName: "Grilled Cheese", species: "cat", coloring: "Tuxedo"}).
 Even more confusing, objects are sometimes referred to as "maps" or "dictionaries" in other programming languages!)